Poland's Walesa calls for early election, sees democracy at risk

 Though Walesa has no say in government decisions, he does have influence on public opinion in Poland and his remarks coincide with a growing unease among Poles unhappy with PiS’ policies, with critics say are undermining democracy.

-Poland’s lower chamber of parliament passed a constitutional court law amendment on Tuesday that the supreme court and activists said would undermine the separation of powers and paralyze the constitutional court.
+Poland’s lower chamber of parliament passed a constitutional court law amendment on Tuesday that the supreme court and activists said would undermine the separation of powers and paralyse the constitutional court.

-“One should think about organizing (ourselves), press for a referendum, show in a referendum that two third are against such rule and shorten (parliament‘s) term,” Walesa told private Radio Zet.
+“One should think about organising (ourselves), press for a referendum, show in a referendum that two third are against such rule and shorten (parliament‘s) term,” Walesa told private Radio Zet.

 The ruling conservatives won the October general election securing an outright majority in both chambers of parliament on pledges to offer more social benefits for Poles who felt the country’s economic success was not equally distributed.